andrewm4894/anomstack/README.md

 ## Concepts

 - "**Metric Batch**": You configure metric batches in Anomstack.
-A metric batch is a collection of metrics that you want to run together and with its own seperate set of parameters.
+A metric batch is a collection of metrics that you want to run together and with its own separate set of parameters.
 Of course a metric batch can contain just one metric if you want but typically it makes more sense to group metrics in ways that make sense for you.
+A metric batch is just some SQL or custom Python that results in a Pandas DataFrame with `metric_timestamp`, `metric_name` and `metric_value` columns.
 - "**Jobs**": At the core Anomstack runs a few jobs for each metric batch.
 These jobs are:
   - "Ingest" ([`ingest.py`](./anomstack/jobs/ingest.py)): This job runs the sql query for the metric batch and ingests the data into the database.
   - "Train" ([`train.py`](./anomstack/jobs/train.py)): This job trains a model for each metric.